hyperstack-org/hyperstack/README.md

 Sometimes you need to figure out what connections are available, or what attributes are readable etc.

-Its all to do with your policies, but perhaps you just need a little investigation.
+Its usually all to do with your policies, but perhaps you just need a little investigation.

 You can bring up a console within the controller context by browsing `localhost:3000/rr/console`

-*Note:  change `rr` to wherever you are mounting reactive record in your routes file.*
+*Note:  change `rr` to wherever you are mounting HyperMesh in your routes file.*

 *Note: in rails 4, you will need to add the gem 'web-console' to your development section*